495-Labs-Projects/ChoreTrackerAPI/README.md

     param :query, :alphabetical, :boolean, :optional, "Order children by alphabetical"
     ```

 5. After you tested everything out for children with swagger docs, we will move on to doing the same thing for tasks and chores.
-Since Tasks is basically the same as Children, you will be completing the ```:active``` and ```:alphabetical``` filtering/ordering scopes on your own.
+Since Tasks is basically the same as Children, you will be completing the ```:active``` and ```:alphabetical``` filtering/ordering scopes on your own. (**Note**: Make sure you add the necessary scopes to the task model.)

 6. Chores is a bit more complicated but not that much.
 All the necessary scopes are there for you.
 You wil be creating the filtering params on your own for ```:done``` and ```:upcoming``` (where ```:pending``` and ```:past``` are the opposite scopes respectively).
 Also you will be creating the ordering param ```:alphabetical```.